Wattle Park, Melbourne: Location and facilities

-Wattle Park is located in the Melbourne suburb of Burwood within the City of Whitehorse, approximately 13 km east of Melbourne's CBD.
-There are two children's playgrounds, BBQs, tables and seats.
-Two heritage 'W' Class trams offer shelter.
-The Wattle Park Chalet is located within the park.
-The Chalet has been used as a wedding venue and function centre since it opened in 1928.
-Oral sources suggest that this is the oldest continuously running wedding venue in Melbourne.
-Public toilets are located near Wattle Park Chalet on Monsborough Drive, the access road off Riversdale Road.
-There is a large grassed sports oval and a nine-hole public golf course with cafe, and public tennis courts are available by booking Wattle Park Golf Course.
-There are a number of walking tracks through the bush and a perimeter track.
+Wattle Park is located in the Melbourne suburb of Burwood within the City of Whitehorse local government area, approximately 13 km east of the Melbourne central business district.
+Facilities include two children's playgrounds, barbecues, tables and seats, public toilets, a war memorial clocktower, stables, a lily pond, sculptures and Indigenous interpretive elements, a large grassed sports oval, a nine-hole public golf course and tennis courts with cafe, two heritage 'W' class Melbourne trams offer shelter, walking tracks through the bush and a perimeter track, and the Wattle Park Chaleta wedding and function centre.
 Dogs are permitted in the park on a lead.

 Wattle Park Chalet

 The Wattle Park Chalet was built in 1928 as a tea-house and function venue.
 It is an elegant structure in the rustic Tudor style of English architect Sir Edwin Lutyens.
-The Wattle Park Chalet was designed by Melbourne architect Alan Monsborough and is located at the centre of Wattle Park.
-The timber beams used for building the chalet were recycled from other, earlier structures.
-The roof slates came from the former Yarra Bend Asylum.
-Bricks came from cable tram engine-house chimneys.
+The Wattle Park Chalet was designed by Alan Monsborough, an architect employed by the Melbourne & Metropolitan Tramways Board, and is located at the centre of Wattle Park.
+The timber beams used for building the chalet were recycled from other, earlier structures; the roof slates came from the former Yarra Bend Asylum; the bricks came from cable tram engine-house chimneys; and the stonework was recycled from derelict drystone walls.
 The front porch was added later, in 1937.

+The chalet is believed to be the oldest continuously running wedding venue in Melbourne; and is an example of a building constructed by a public utility, largely from recycled materials.

 The construction of the chalet involved several sub-contractors.
 Unions stopped construction work on 7 March 1928, demanding that all workers on the site be paid at construction industry rates, rather than the 'mixed rate' of tramways workers.
 Work resumed approximately four weeks later at the same pay rate but on the understanding that the issue would be revisited.

 Two smaller single-storey wings branch off the chalet's main hall.
 The west wing originally contained the caretaker's residence, and the east wing contained the kitchen and kiosk.
 Between the wings was a paved courtyard.
 The paving was recycled from the former tramway engine house on Alexandra Avenue and old cable tram sheds.

+Part of the chalet was significantly damaged by a fire on 12 September 2026.